arjun118/CommunityAPI/README.md

 - [x] Debit reward for a negative action.

+### Logging

+---

+- [x] The incentives that are carried out are logged to the database using winston-mongodb package

 ## Tech Stack

 ---

 > - NodeJs
+> - Express
 > - MongoDb
 > - Firebase (For authentication)
 > - RabbitMQ (message queuing and broker services)